Abstract Submission

 Presentation types

-We welcome submissions for oral presentations, symposia, panel presentations, and workshops of work underway or completed within the last 18 months.
 All submissions should be in reference to work currently underway or completed within the last 18 months.

 Oral Presentation